horance-liu/cut/README.md

-# Mangellan: A Simple xUnit Test Framework in Modern C++11
+# Cut: A Simple xUnit Test Framework in Modern C++11

 [cut](http://gitlab.com/horance/cut) is a simple, practical, and scalable xUnit Test Framework in Modern C++11.
 It's inspiration comes from the famous testing framework JUnit in Java community.